grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/HelmTests.md

 ## Configuration Analysis

-Also when `helm test` is run, a Pod is created that builds a report of how the configuration is performing on the cluster.
-For example, for all of the `discovery.relabel` components, how many objects were input and how many remain after the rules were applied.?
+Also when `helm test` is run, a Pod is created that builds a report of how the configuration is performing on the Cluster.
+For example, for all of the `discovery.relabel` components, how many objects were input and how many remain after the rules were applied?
 For `prometheus.scrape` components, was the scrape successful?
 This report can be helpful for diagnosing missing or duplicate metrics, because it will show if a relabel filter is removing the desired object, or if the metrics scrape failed.